David Pogue

-David Welch Pogue (born March 9, 1963) is an American technology and science writer and TV presenter.
-He is an Emmy-winning correspondent for CBS News Sunday Morning and author of the "Crowdwise" column in The New York Times Smarter Living section.
+David Welch Pogue (born March 9, 1963) is an American technology and science writer and TV presenter, and correspondent for CBS News Sunday Morning.

-He has hosted 18 Nova specials on PBS, including NOVA ScienceNow, the Making Stuff series in 2011 and 2013, and Hunting the Elements in 2012.
-Pogue has written or co-written seven books in the For Dummies series (including Macintosh computers, magic, opera, and classical music).

-In 1999, he launched his own series of computer how-to books called the Missing Manual series, which now includes more than 100 titles covering a variety of Mac and Windows operating systems and applications.
-Among the dozens of books Pogue has authored is The World According to Twitter (2009), written in collaboration with around 500,000 of his Twitter followers, and Pogue's Basics (2014), which was a New York Times bestseller.
+He has hosted 18 Nova specials on PBS, including Nova ScienceNow, the Making Stuff series in 2011 and 2013, and Hunting the Elements in 2012.
+Pogue has written or co-written seven books in the For Dummies series, and in 1999, he launched his own series of computer how-to books called the Missing Manual series, which now includes more than 100 titles.
+He also wrote The World According to Twitter (2009) and Pogue's Basics (2014), a New York Times bestseller.

-On October 21, 2013, Pogue announced he would be leaving The New York Times after 13 years in order to join Yahoo!, where he would create a new consumer-technology Web site.
-At the 2014 Consumer Electronics Show, Pogue joined Yahoo!
-CEO Marissa Mayer onstage during her keynote speech to throw the "on" switch for that new site, Yahoo!
-Tech.
-On November 13, 2018, Pogue announced his return to the Times as the writer of the "Crowdwise" feature for the "Smarter Living" section.
+In 2013, Pogue left The New York Times to join Yahoo!, where he would create a new consumer-technology Web site.
+In 2018 he returned to the Times as the writer of the "Crowdwise" feature for the "Smarter Living" section.

-Since 2012, Pogue has served as the emcee for the annual National Academy of Television Arts and Sciences Technical and Engineering Emmys ceremony in Las Vegas.

 Early years

 Pogue was born in Shaker Heights, Ohio, the son of Richard Welch Pogue, an attorney and former managing partner at Jones, Day, Reavis & Pogue, and Patricia Ruth Raney.
-He is a grandson of aviation attorney L. Welch Pogue and Mary Ellen Edgerton.
-He is also a great nephew of Harold Eugene Edgerton, a professor of electrical engineering at the Massachusetts Institute of Technology.

 Pogue graduated from Yale University in 1985 summa cum laude, earning a bachelor's degree in music.
-He spent ten years working in New York, for a time in the office of Music Theatre International and also intermittently as a conductor and arranger in Broadway musicals.
+He spent ten years working in New York intermittently as a conductor and arranger in Broadway musicals.